childr3n/Easy-Game-Center-Swift/README.md

 # Project Features
 GameCenter Manager is a great way to use Game Center in your iOS app.

-* Submit, Save, Retrieve, and Track any Game Center leaderboards, achievements in only one line of code.
+* Submit, Save, Retrieve any Game Center leaderboards, achievements in only one line of code.
 * Save in cache achievements & automatically refreshed
 * Most of the functions CallBack (Handler)
 * Async